 If necessary, send a letter to the former employee’s new employer, advising them that this person had access to trade secrets as well as confidential information and has a continuing duty not to disclose it.
 Don’t overstate your company’s rights to confidentiality or cast the former worker in a negative light.

-Everything in your powerA well-protected trade secret can mean the difference between keeping a competitive edge and losing it.
+Everything in your powerA well-executed strategy for trade secret protection can mean the difference between keeping a competitive edge and losing it.
 Make sure you regularly take inventory of your trade secrets.
 Then do everything in your power to protect them.